-December 31, 2014 December 31, 2013 3
+December 31, 2014 December 31, 2013

-(In tho usands)
+(In the ousands)

-\$ 54 \$ 117
+Real estate \$ 54 \$ 117

-31 106
+Commercial 31 106

-104 250
+Installment 104 250

-\$ 189 \$ 473
+Total loans \$ 189 \$ 473

 Credit Quality Indicators

 We closely monitor and assess the credit quality and credit risk of our loan portfolio on an ongoing basis.
 We continuously review and update loan risk classifications.
 We evaluate our loans using non-classified or classified as the primary credit quality indicator.
 Classified loans are those loans that have demonstrated credit weakness where we believe there is a heightened risk of principal loss, including all impaired loans.
 Classified loans are generally internally categorized as substandard, doubtful, or loss, consistent with regulatory guidelines.